LightAndLight/snake-wrangling-talk/slides/cbc.md

 ```

 <div class="notes">
-A better design is to create an unvalidate datatype that mirrors the syntax tree
+Or create an unvalidated datatype that mirrors the syntax tree
 </div>

 ##